Two men perform on a spotlighted stage: one sings into a microphone while the other plays an acoustic guitar; drummer and bassist silhouette in back.

 Guard What You Believe About Yourself

-Comparison becomes dangerous when it starts rewriting your identity.
-Pay attention to your internal dialogue:
+Comparison becomes truly dangerous when it starts rewriting your identity.

-• “I’m not good enough for this”
+• “I’m not good enough.”

-• “They’d be better off without me”
+• “They’d be better off without me.”

-• “I’m just filling space”
+• “I’m just filling space.”

 • Did God place me here?

-• Am I leading with sincerity?
+• Am I leading with sincerity and humility?

 Growth Still Matters

-None of this means you stop growing.
-You can acknowledge your limitations and work on them:
+None of this means you stop improving.

-• Take vocal lessons
+• Take vocal lessons.

-• Practice more intentionally
+• Practice more intentionally.

-• Get feedback from trusted people
+• Invite honest feedback from trusted people.

 Growth is healthy.
 Comparison is not.
 The difference is your motivation.